gavinslim/UTAustinX-UT.6.20x-Part2/README.md

 # UTAustinX-UT.6.20x
+UTAustinX: UT.6.20x
-UTAustinX: UT.6.20x (Embedded Systems - Shape The World: Multi-Threaded Interfacing)
+Part 2: Embedded Systems - Shape The World: Multi-Threaded Interfacing

+This is the 2nd part of an course provided by UTAustinX on edX.